Knowledge Is Power

-In support of our law enforcement and EMS personnel who do an outstanding job recognizing and handling individuals experiencing seizures the Epilepsy Foundation New England (EFNE) in partnership in conjunction with the national Epilepsy Foundation can provide Seizure Training for First Responders.
+In support of our law enforcement and EMS personnel (who do an outstanding job recognizing and handling individuals experiencing seizures) the Epilepsy Foundation New England (Epilepsy Foundation New England), in partnership in conjunction with the national Epilepsy Foundation, can provide Seizure Training for First Responders.

 Training for First Responders is offered three ways:

-- Where You Are: Accredited live, classroom-based training conducted by the Epilepsy Foundation New England.
+- Accredited live, classroom-based training conducted by the Epilepsy Foundation New England.

-- DVDs and training manuals for first responders are available at the national Epilepsy Foundation online store.
-Link to the online store.
+- DVDs and training manuals for first responders are available at the national Epilepsy Foundation online store: Visit the online store.

-- Online training is available through the national Epilepsy Foundation.
-To register and participate in online training visit:
+- Online training available through the national Epilepsy Foundation.
+To register and participate in online training, click here: First Responder Training

 Training Program for Caregivers and Senior-Serving Organizations